Wesleyan-Media-Project/party_classifier_pdid/README.md

 ## Introduction

-This party classifier is trained at the entity level using a Random Forest model.
-It concatenates all ads of a pd_id into one.
-In practice, when discrete party predictions are needed, you should choose this classifier compared to [ad-level one](https://github.com/Wesleyan-Media-Project/party_classifier), because it assumes that all ads belonging to a pd_id will be the same party.
+The party classifier in this repo is trained using a Random Forest model, which is a machine learning algorithm that combines multiple decision trees to make predictions.
+The classifier is trained on the dataset of ads that have already been labeled with the party each ads belongs to.

+Unlike [the ad-level party classifiers](https://github.com/Wesleyan-Media-Project/party_classifier) that operate at the individual ad level, this classifier works at the entity level by analyzing all ads associated with a particular entity ["pd_id"](https://github.com/Wesleyan-Media-Project/fb_pd_id) collectively.

+In situations where you need clear and specific predictions about political party affiliations for ads, it's better to use this classifier instead of the [ad-level one](https://github.com/Wesleyan-Media-Project/party_classifier).
+This is because this party classifier operates under the assumption that all ads associated with a single pd_id will belong to the same party, leading to more consistent and potentially more accurate predictions about party affiliation when viewing the ads collectively rather than individually

 ## Objective